maucaro/gcpvmsnap/README.md

 - Optionally tag your VMs according to your needs

+If installing to App Engine (GAE):

-- gcloud app deploy - deploys to GAE
+- 'gcloud app deploy' - deploys to GAE

-- gcloud app deploy cron.yaml - deploys only cron.yaml; use this if modifying the schedule
+- 'gcloud app deploy cron.yaml' - deploys only cron.yaml; use this if modifying the schedule

+If installing to Cloud Run:

+- 'gcloud alpha builds submit --pack image=gcr.io/<YOUR-PROJECT>/<SERVICE-NAME> && gcloud beta run services replace service.yaml --region <YOUR-REGION> --platform managed

+- Cloud Scheduler can be used as the scheduling engine

 ### Testing